List of built-in IoT Hub endpoints

 In an IoT solution, a field gateway sits between your devices and your IoT Hub endpoints.
 It is typically located close to your devices.
 Your devices communicate directly with the field gateway by using a protocol supported by the devices.
 The field gateway connects to an IoT Hub endpoint using a protocol that is supported by IoT Hub.
 A field gateway can be highly specialized hardware or a low-power computer running software that accomplishes the end-to-end scenario for which the gateway is intended.

-You can use the Azure IoT Gateway SDK to implement a field gateway.
-This SDK offers specific functionality such as the ability to multiplex the communication from multiple devices onto the same IoT Hub connection.
+You can use Azure IoT Edge to implement a field gateway.
+IoT Edge offers specific functionality such as the ability to multiplex communications from multiple devices onto the same IoT Hub connection.

 Other reference topics in this IoT Hub developer guide include: